 From day one, we give you the opportunity to use the skills you’ve gained at school to push the boundaries of science and technology.
 We provide you with a strong support system of dedicated coworkers and opportunities to work on projects that truly mean something.
 When you join us as an intern, our goal is to give you the tools and resources that allow you to shape the career of your dreams.
-Our summer internship programs require a minimum GPA of 3.0 and we accept applications from September 1 through March 31.
+Our college internship programs require a minimum GPA of 3.0 and we accept applications from September 1 through March 31.
 Ready to join us?

 Typical internship assignments may include:

 Join us for a summer internship experience like no other.
 At APL, your internship will bring you together with students from all over the country to work on real-world problems and learn from some of the top minds in your field.
 If you’re passionate about solving complex challenges and want to have a direct impact, we hope you’ll join us.
 The majority of our internships are in technical fields.
 We have a few business internship opportunities.

 Our APL Technology Leadership Scholars (ATLAS) summer intern program partners with Historically Black Colleges and Universities (HBCUs), Hispanic-Serving Institutions (HSIs), and Tribal Colleges and Universities (TCUs) to connect STEM students with our technical challenges.
 You will have the opportunity to work on projects alongside experts in your field and attend professional development workshops that focus on giving presentations, interview skills, resume writing, and more.

 The RISE@APL program is for Johns Hopkins University students majoring in engineering, computer science, applied mathematics, or physics who want to better prepare for a technical career.
 As a part of RISE@APL, you’ll work alongside experts in your field, focus on professional development, and make critical contributions to our mission.